WLHK: Hot adult contemporary (1994–2003)

-Talk/Modern AC hybrid (2003-2005)
+Talk/Modern AC hybrid (2003–2005)

 In the fall of 2003, WENS fired its entire airstaff.
 Long time station veterans like Bernie Eagan and Eric Garnes had joined Scott Fischer and Scott Wheeler at sister soft AC WYXB B-105.7 FM.
 Twenty-year station General Manager Christine Woodward-Duncan was replaced by Tom Severino.
 Program Director Greg Dunkin left to form his own consultancy.
-Then current WENS air-staffers like Julie Patterson and Steve King, Michelle Rivers and Chris Ott were replaced with the hybrid personality talk/modern AC music formatted "real 97.1 - real life. real music."
+Then current WENS air-staffers like Julie Patterson and Steve King, Michelle Rivers and Chris Ott were replaced with the hybrid personality talk/modern AC music formatted "real 97.1 - real life. real music".
 Real 97.1 featured Ernie and Angela in the morning, along with Ann Duran in middays, Monique and the Man in afternoons, and the syndicated Alan Kabel show at nights.
 The real 97.1 format struggled to find audience during its eighteen-month existence.
-Near the end of Real 97-1, Emmis added sister CHR WNOU Radio Now 93.1 morning show "Wank and O'Brien," moving Ernie Mills to nights.
+Near the end of Real 97–1, Emmis added sister CHR WNOU Radio Now 93.1 morning show "Wank and O'Brien", moving Ernie Mills to nights.

-Country (2005-present)
+Country (2005–present)

-In March 2005, WENS changed format and call letters to a country music format, in an attempt to compete with rival 95.5, WFMS.
-The new format, dubbed "Hank FM", accompanied the station's new call letters, WLHK, and its new slogan "[We/He] Plays Anything Country."
+In March 2005, WENS changed format and call letters to a country music format, in an attempt to compete with rival WFMS.
+The new format, dubbed "Hank FM", accompanied the station's new call letters, WLHK, and its new slogan "[We/He] Plays Anything Country".
 The "Wank and O'Brien" morning show and Ernie Mills in afternoons were the only elements of the old WENS to remain after the change.
+In August 2022, Hank FM added the new morning show "Annie+Cole".

 On June 13, 2022, Emmis announced the sale of its Indianapolis stations to Urban One.
+The sale, at a price of $25 million, was consummated on August 31, 2022.